How Velin AI Stays Undetectable: The Six Surfaces That Can Expose You

 You can click buttons, scroll responses, type in notes, and change settings inside Velin without the cursor ever behaving differently.

-Feature Spotlight: Keyboard-Only Operation
+Feature Spotlight: Mouse Gestures

 Before Your Interview: Test Everything